briward/dmspec/README.md

 a set of README documents that should be used as a guide and nothing more.

 ## Version Information
-The current DMSpec version is 1, which has been created to support module development in Drupal 7.
-Future versions of this specification will support Drupal 8.
+The current DMSpec version is 2, which has been created to support module development in Drupal 8.
+A previous version is available which supports Drupal 7 module development.

 ## Structure of the specification
 The structure of the specification was created and refined over time.
 For more